 The chart below illustrates where we stand so far in the FY23 budget process.
 Mass Cultural Council is requesting $27.4M in FY23, a figure that represents the state’s highest level of budget funding ever for the cultural sector, which was secured 34 years ago…in 1988.
 Because we are mindful of the $2 billion in surplus tax revenues collected by the state in April and the demonstrated ongoing economic hardships experienced across the cultural sector linked to the COVID-19 pandemic, we believe the time is right to chart a path towards securing this record level of state investment into the sector again.

 Mass Cultural Council is working with Senator Ed Kennedy, a staunch cultural sector supporter, to increase the Agency’s FY23 appropriation in the Senate budget.
-He will file an amendment this week to increase Mass Cultural Council’s account to $27.4 million.
+He has filed Amendment #135 to increase Mass Cultural Council’s account to $27.4 million.
 We are deeply thankful to the Chairman for his ongoing support and partnership, and for his leadership.

 Once the Senate completes its budget debate, a conference committee will be appointed to finalize any differences between the final House and Senate FY23 Budgets.
 That conference budget report must be approved by both Chambers before it can be sent to the Governor, who has ten days to review and act on it.

 Fiscal Year 2023 starts on July 1, 2022.